Lars Nootbaar Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 3.22 team ERA that ranks second among all league pitching staffs.
+- The Cubs have the second-ranked team ERA among all MLB pitching staffs (3.30).

-- Cubs pitchers combine to surrender the third-fewest home runs in baseball (28 total, 0.8 per game).
+- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (31 total, 0.9 per game).

-- Stroman (2-2) takes the mound for the Cubs in his eighth start of the season.
-He has a 2.18 ERA in 41 1/3 innings pitched, with 38 strikeouts.
+- Steele (5-0) gets the starting nod for the Cubs in his eighth start of the season.
+He has a 1.45 ERA in 43 1/3 innings pitched, with 36 strikeouts.

-- In his most recent outing on Wednesday against the Washington Nationals, the right-hander threw six innings, giving up one earned run while surrendering five hits.
+- In his most recent appearance on Friday, the lefty went seven innings against the Miami Marlins, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.